r-ss/ak_notes/README.md

 ```sh
 oitnb --exclude testutils\.py src
 ```
-<small>one file here goes to exclude because it contains new python 3.10 match method which don't supported by linter yet.</small>
+one file here goes to exclude because it contains new python 3.10 match method which don't supported by linter yet.

 Test:
 ```sh